James Cook (Skins): Series 4

-In "Everyone", Karen and Cook start to become concerned about Freddie's whereabouts.
-Karen gives Cook Freddie's notebook which repeatedly says the words "I love her" regarding Effy, which causes him to visibly sob.
+In "Everyone", Cook is shown with a girl named Arcia, who has a resemblance to Effy.
+Karen and Cook start to become concerned about Freddie's whereabouts, and she gives him Freddie's notebook which repeatedly says the words "I love her" regarding Effy, which causes him to visibly sob.
 Upon reading it again, he notices a part that says "John Foster wants to hurt her".
-The police then raid Naomi's house after Cook's ex-girlfriend Arcia tells the police where he is hiding.
+At Naomi's house, Cook dumps Arcia after Naomi unintentionally calls her "Effy", and as revenge, Arcia tells the police where he is hiding, resulting in Naomi's house being raided.
 Cook escapes and goes to Freddie's shed where he meets Effy who has been released from the psychiatric hospital.
 The rest of the gang meet there and decide to throw a party for Freddie's birthday even though he isn't there.
 Cook heads outside briefly where he spots a figure observing Freddie's house.
 He decides to follow.
 Cook breaks into John's basement where he finds Freddie's blood stained clothes and shoes.
 Cook then seemingly hears Freddie's ghostly voice warning him to "get out" before Foster returns, this spooks Cook into turning on a light just as Foster arrives with his baseball bat.
 John hits him in the stomach almost knocking him to the ground and verbally taunts him.
 Cook gets up laughing, and admits he is a criminal and has no sense or impulse control, he then tells John that he knows he killed Freddie.
 As the season ends, he launches himself at Foster, screaming "I'm Cook!"

 Series 7

-In "Rise", Cook has been on the run for three years, and is now working as a drug dealer in Manchester, having all but abandoned his former life behind.
-When he is asked to help his employer's girlfriend find a house and finds that he is irresistibly attracted to her, he sets off a chain of events which will lead him into a world of savage revenge and a confrontation with his own teenage past.
+In "Rise", Cook has been on the run for three years, and is now working as a drug dealer in Manchester, having left his former life behind.
+When he is asked to help his employer's girlfriend find a house and finds that he is irresistibly attracted to her, he sets off a chain of events which will lead him into a world of savage revenge and a confrontation with his own dark past.
 It was revealed in "Rise: Part 1" that Cook killed John Foster at the end of series 4 and has been on the run ever since.
 In "Rise: Part 2", Cook deals with his issues and makes a decision not to kill his employer, who at this point had killed his girlfriend, Emma, and threatened to kill Cook as well, but decides to be the bigger man and walk away.